 PROCEDURE: NPPI TO BE ACCESSED AND HANDLED ONLY BY AUTHORIZED PERSONNEL

-Only authorized employees who have undergone background checks may have access to or handle NPPI.
+Only authorized employees and service providers who have undergone background checks may have access to or handle NPPI.
 Refer to Best Practice No. 2 and Exhibit 5 for certification of performance of background checks.
+This access restriction applies to both physical and electronic NPI.

 All access to NPPI will be reviewed annually by management.